TEACHING

 I love being in a classroom.

-Over the past twenty years, I have taught in a variety of contexts, from graduate seminars with doctoral and master’s level students, to one-on-one private lessons, to summer workshops with amateurs, to online writing workshops, graduate writing retreats, professional development workshops, flute masterclasses, and more.
-Most recently, in May 2021, I led an online workshop for the Creative Non-Fiction Collective Society’s annual national conference.
+Over the past thirty years, I have taught in a variety of contexts, from graduate seminars with doctoral and master’s level students, to one-on-one private lessons, to summer workshops with amateurs, to online writing workshops, graduate writing retreats, professional development workshops, flute masterclasses, and more.

 I favour an interactive and engaged teaching style, and arts-based classroom activities and evaluation methods.
 I am interested in centering generosity, creativity, playfulness, and joy.